DawaytC/studentdorm-website/README.md

-Hello!

-Please be advised that look and read through the codes, and try to understand them before making any changes.
+Please be advised to look through and read the code thoroughly before making any changes.

-I created three folders from the main branch, let me explain their function.
+I created three folders from the main branch.
+Let me explain their functions:
-  1. Assets : Where we will store our media and graphics (png, vector, svg, jpeg, etc).
+1. **Assets**: Where we will store our media and graphics (png, vector, svg, jpeg, etc.).
-  2. Depository : features and template codes
+2. **Depository**: Features and template codes.
-  3. Pages : Our individual tasks are done here.
+3. **Pages**: Where our individual tasks are done.

-There are certain things that you have to be aware of
+There are certain things you need to be aware of:
-  1. Do note that the depository folder should not be edited unless you are asked and permitted to - this is to avoid logic errors, and ruining the features.
+1. **Depository Folder**: Do not edit this folder unless you have been asked and permitted to do so.
+This is to avoid logic errors and maintain the integrity of the features.
-  2. Please red the comments in html and css, i have indicated their where you will work on your pages, if you have any questions, or concerns, please don't hesitate to appreach me yeh <3
+2. **Comments in HTML and CSS**: Please read the comments in the HTML and CSS files.
+I have indicated where you will work on your pages.
+If you have any questions or concerns, please don't hesitate to approach me. <3
-  3. Before pushing your codes into the branch / repository, please run the code several times.
-Ensure the it has the same functionality without compromising its features.
+3. **Code Testing**: Before pushing your code into the branch/repository, please run the code several times.
+Ensure it maintains functionality without compromising its features.
-  4. Also make sure that your code is error-free, if it occurs, please let us know in the groupchat so that anyone of us can help you
+4. **Error-Free Code**: Make sure your code is error-free.
+If any issues occur, please let us know in the group chat so that anyone can help you.
-  5. Lastly, please enjoy this project!
-Blast some music and or eat while you are doing your code.
+5. **Enjoy the Project**: Lastly, enjoy this project!
+Blast some music or have a snack while coding.
 Let's have fun and learn together!

-All the best!
-Selamat Pagi <3